mondaycom/vibe/packages/core/README.md

 npm start
 ```

-## Contributing

-We welcome every contributor, please read the [contribution guidelines](CONTRIBUTING.md) before submitting a PR

 ## Themes

-We support theming from the library to the component level using css variables - for more info on theming please read the [theme guidelines](THEME_README.md) file
+We support theming from the library to the component level using css variables - for more info on theming please read the [theme guidelines](./THEME_README.md) file